ahmadhoseinipeyrov/acm-project/Wireless is the New Fiber/README.md

-# Single Cut of Failure
+# Wireless is the New Fiber

 A new type of unbounded-bandwidth wireless communication has just been tested and proved to be a suitable replacement for the existing, fiber-based communications network, which is struggling to keep up with traffic growth.
 You have been charged with deciding the layout of the new communications network.
 The current communications network consists of a set of nodes (which route messages), and links of fiber, each of which connects two different nodes.
 For each pair of nodes, there exists at least one way (but possibly more, for bandwidth purposes) to travel along the fiber between the two.